noginn/GarminEdgeAgent/README.md

 Garmin Edge Agent
 =================

-A simple script to automatically upload activities to Garmin Connect when you plug in your Edge via USB.
+A Mac OS X LaunchAgent to automatically update activities from a Garmin Edge to Garmin Connect

-Only working with OS X at the moment.

 How to install
 --------------